 Since Social Media is a fast paced environment, promoting according to the current events happening in the world could be a smart tactic.
 For example, opponents of Donald Trump celebrated his leaving the White House and wanted to express that on social media, making it a great time for promoting back catalogs.
 But mainly, it requires a close watch and financial investments.

 Why would we work this hard to create a real return on investment on tracks?
 Other than allowing investors to cash back on their bets, it is also a great way to gather royalties for music professionals.
 Which is always welcomed during a period in which live music is not generating revenue.
 Maybe royalties can help the music industry a bit.

 Capitalizing on a back catalog means having a clear overview of your, well, catalog, and people involved in the creation of tracks before starting to launch great strategies.
-This is something you can definitely do with Reprtoir’s Audio Manager, the workspace fully designed as a content management system, for audio files and music metadata.
+This is something you can definitely do with Reprtoir’s Catalog Management Solution, the workspace fully designed as a content management system, for audio files and music metadata.

 Adding to that our brand new royalty accounting software, this would be a huge time savior on administrative operations.
 Get your free demo of Reprtoir’s workspace with our team, and see how it could help you focus on your music business’ strategy.